SwatPhonLab/ultrapolaRplot/README.md

 * `debug_intersections` - boolean, whether or not to print data frame of segments and their intersections with the perpedicular ray(s)
 * `elbow_color` - color of PMC along means (default = "black")
 * `interval` - sampling interval, in degrees, for finding intersections with existing traces (default = `1`)
+* `identify_max_negative` - boolean, whether or not to print percentage along negative best-fit line with lowest p-value (maximal distance).
+* `identify_max_negative` - boolean, whether or not to print percentage along positive best-fit line with lowest p-value (maximal distance).
 * `means.lines` - boolean, whether or not to display mean lines
 * `means.points` - boolean, whether or not to show points on lines for means
 * `means.styles` - array to override default solid line (sequentially in order of categories)